Itchiii/animated-loading-circle/README.md

 ### How can I use it?
 1. You need SASS: look here for instructions: [Link](http://sass-lang.com/install)
+2. Download circleCounter.scss and do it in the css directory
-2. Add the following lines to your main .scss file:
+3. Add the following lines to your main .scss file:
 ```scss
   //define your circles here:
   //$name: (class name (like in HTML), percent, size, border width, , animation-time, foreground color, background color, text size, color of text, inner shadow, outer shadow, animation-timing-function)